djsudduth/mindmap-markdown/README.md

 ###  Markdown
 The markdown output will have a tree structure that is well suited for either Obsidian or Logseq notes.
 Bullets are added to be compatible with Logseq - but future versions will have a flag to remove them if needed.

+An example output file can be found in the `markdown` directory